kawashirov/distant-horizons/Readme.md

 See the Forge Documentation online for more detailed instructions:\
 http://mcforge.readthedocs.io/en/latest/gettingstarted/

-1. Create a system variable called "JAVA_MC_HOME" with the location of the JDK 1.8.0_251 (This is needed for gradle to work correctly)
+### Prerequisites

-2. replace JAVA_HOME with JAVA_MC_HOME in gradle.bat
+* A Java Development Kit (JDK) for Java 16 (recommended) or newer.
+Visit https://adoptium.net/releases.html for installers.
-3. open a command line in the project folder
+* Any Java IDE, for example Intellij IDEA and Eclipse.
+You may also use any other code editors, such as Visual Studio Code.

 **If using Ecplise:**
 1. run the command: `./gradlew geneclipseruns`
 2. run the command: `./gradlew eclipse`
-3. Make sure eclipse has the JDK 1.8.0_251 installed.
+3. Make sure eclipse has the JDK 16 installed.
 (This is needed so that eclipse can run minecraft)
 4. Import the project into eclipse

 **If using IntelliJ:**